Art Directors

 What does an art director do on a film production?

-The art director translates the production designer's vision into reality, overseeing the construction and dressing of sets, coordinating the art department team, and ensuring visual consistency across all designed elements.
-They manage the day-to-day execution of the production design.
+The art director turns the production designer's vision into reality.
+They oversee set construction and dressing, lead the art department team, and keep visual consistency across every designed element.
+They run the production design day to day.

 Do you provide production designers as well?

-Yes, we can provide both production designers (who establish the overall visual concept) and art directors (who execute that vision).
-For smaller productions, one person may fulfill both roles.
-We'll recommend the right structure for your project's scale.
+Yes, we provide both production designers (who shape the overall visual concept) and art directors (who carry it out).
+For smaller shoots, one person may cover both roles.
+We'll suggest the right structure for your project's scale.

 Can your art directors work on period productions?